 Custodial/Maintenance Dianne Kelsey, Braxtyn Felty and Casey McLain

 Food Service Deanna Samms, Andrea Chastain, Maria Tapia and Grace Vinduska

 Rectory Office Betty Rajewski

 School Office Donna Ohl

-Student Aides Jackie Bowman, Melissa Robinson and Jessica Shea
+Office/Classroom Paras Jackie Bowman, Kerry Dowsey, Melissa Robinson, Jessica Shea

 Technology Support Jay Gehring

 Principal Amy Wagoner

 Pastors Fr.
 Aaron Spexarth and Fr.
 Michael Kerschen